In your very hand

 4. Seek out tools that work for YOU to reduce stress.

 There are many sources and products that exist worldwide whose sole purpose is to help you to reduce stress.
 So, seek them out!
 Begin by making a list of things that you can already identify that help you to reduce stress.
 When stress comes up, get in the habit of going to the list and picking something off of the list to do.
 Set out to learn and practice relaxation techniques.
 The relaxation response brings your system back into balance.
 It deepens your breathing, reducing stress hormones, slows down your heart rate and blood pressure, and relaxes your muscles.
 In addition to its calming physical effects, research shows that the relaxation response also increases energy and focus, combats illness, relieves aches and pains, heightens problem-solving abilities, and boosts motivation and productivity.
-Relaxation techniques may include things such as Emotional Freedom Technique, deep breathing, visualization, progressive muscle relaxation, meditation, yoga, tai chi, massage, stretching or aromatherapy.
+Relaxation techniques may include things such as cooking, writing, gardening, deep breathing, visualization, progressive muscle relaxation, meditation, yoga, tai chi, massage, stretching or aromatherapy.

 5. Make your physical health a priority.